(303) 652-0130 enrollment@bvwaldorf.org

 Handwork and Woodworking Teacher

-Jasmine Dancy has been Waldorf educated since kindergarten.
+Jasmine has been Waldorf educated since kindergarten.
 Her mother was a professional dress-maker, and her father was an amateur (though quite accomplished) carpenter, and she was steeped in making and building things from an early age.
 During high school, Jasmine attended visual arts courses at Carnegie Mellon University.
 After that she attended the visual arts program with a focus on sculpture at Emerson College in England, a Waldorf teacher training school where she was immersed in anthroposophy.
 After studying music performance (focus on cello) with a minor in education at UC Santa Cruz, she worked in Waldorf home daycares for about a decade.
 During this time she also completed a two-year massage therapy training at Boulder College of Massage Therapy, and a yoga teacher training at the Sivananda Ashram Yoga Farm.
 Jasmine also trained as a circus acrobat, and is a certified aerial acrobatics instructor, frequently performing in the region and designing and making extravagant costumes for wearing on stilts.

 Eleanor Wells